riddhinm5/ABTesting/ClassNotes_lecture3.md

 | rates | Poisson Distribution | Mu i.e. the sample mean |
 | diff between rates | not poisson, not normal | variance of difference between 2 poisson distributions or Mu1 / Mu2 if it is close to 1 and calculate the variance of that |
 | Ratios | Depends | Depeneds |

+### Non-parametric approach to variance

+Instead of calculating an analytical or emperical variance we can also use a "sign test" which follows a binomial distribution to calculate the non-parametric confidence interval.
+This is useful because when we calculate the variance of a metric we are trying to make an assumption about the underlying distribution of the data which we may or may not know about.

+### A/A test to culculate emperical variability of a metric

+Using an A/A test of using observational data are also good proxies to calculating variability of a metric when we do not know the underlying distribution or if the distribution is too complex.
+In an A/A test there is no difference in the experience between the control and experiment. also need to choose a sample size for both groups such that we can get a good estimate of the variability. stdev is inversly proportal to the square root of the sample size so the larger the sample size the smaller the variance.

+Another way to calculate the emperical variability of a metric is to use bootstrapping. (e.g. The germ theory problem)

+**Uses:**

+1. If we already have a analytical calculation of a confidence interval, an A/A test ca be used to check the resilts to see if we are getting what is expected
+2. If we cannot calculate the variability analytically we can estimate the variance emperically and then use the assumption about the distribution to calculate the confidence interval
+3. Make no assumption about the underlying distribution and directly estimate the conf interval